M-arcus/cloudron-docs/knowledgebase/docs/hosting-provider.md

 ## Activation

-To prepare the Cloudron for the customer, create a server with the above snapshot and then activate it using the [provision script](https://git.cloudron.io/cloudron/box/blob/master/scripts/cloudron-provision):
+To prepare Cloudron for the customer, create a server with the above snapshot and then activate it using the [provision script](https://git.cloudron.io/cloudron/box/blob/master/scripts/cloudron-provision):

 ```
-cloudron-provision --ip <serverip> --zone <zone> --subdomain <customer> --dns-config <dnsconfig> --license <license>
+cloudron-provision --ip <serverip> --zone <zone> --subdomain <customer> \
+    --dns-config <dnsconfig> \
+    --backup-config <backupconfig> \
+    --license <license>
 ```

 The parameters are:

 * `serverip` - The IP Address of the newly created server
 * `zone` - A domain name for the Cloudron install like `hostingprovider.com`.
 * `customer` - The subdomain/id that is unique across all customers.
 The Cloudron will use `customer.hostingprovider.com` as the subdomain for hosting the customer apps.
 * `dnsconfig` - Information on how to configure the `hostingprovider.com` DNS.
     * For Cloudflare, this will be `{ "provider": "cloudflare", "email": "cfemail", "token": "cftoken" }`
+* `backupconfig` - Information on how to backup the Cloudron installation.
 * `license` - Licensing information (contact support@cloudron.io to get this information)

 Once the script completes, the customer can reach Cloudron at `https://my-customer.hostingprovider.com`.